KnowledgeSeed/analogic-framework/README.md

  3. #### Sample applications

-A sample application called `helloanalogic` is shipped with the framework.
-This application indents to demonstrate the Web UI features without needing to install and hook up with a TM1 server.
+A sample application called `helloanalogic` comes with the framework.
+This application intents to demonstrate the Web UI features without needing to install and hook up with a TM1 server.